smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

 =========================

 Summary
-    Binds a map of key-value pairs to be added as query string parameters.
+    Binds a map of key-value pairs to query string parameters.
 Trait selector
     .. code-block:: none